zenml-io/blog.zenml.io/_posts/2020-04-01-deep_learning_33_million_with_few_lines_yaml.md

 ### **Step 1: Configure YAML - Features**

 Now we can build our YAML config.
-Usually I would use an easy-to-follow [configure command](https://docs.zenml.io/docs/developer_guide/pipelines_configure) to create this, but for this post its easier to go section by section and build it manually.
+Usually I would use an easy-to-follow [configure command](https://docs.zenml.io/) to create this, but for this post it's easier to go section by section and build it manually.
 So open up a text editor
 (I'm a [Sublime Text](https://www.sublimetext.com/) guy but do it in [VIM](https://www.vim.org/) if you wish, whatever floats your boat):

 ```yaml